section-engineering-education/engineering-education/articles/diagnose-diabetes-with-svm/index.md

 ## CONCLUSION
 In this guide, we learned how to use the four SVM kernels from Sci-kit Learn to build a machine learning model.
 Different kernels work better on distinct datasets.
 You can use pandas-profiling to do quick exploratory data analysis.

 Accuracy score is not a good metric for evaluating a dataset with skewed classes.
 That is a dataset with imbalanced classes, where there are more samples of one class than the other.
 We can use precision, recall, and f1-score to check our model.
 We can improve our model performance by collecting more data.
-Remember, “It's not who has the best algorithm that wins; it's who has the most data.”